• Skip to primary navigation

 • Once the barley has cooled, you can store them in an airtight container in the fridge for 3-4 weeks.

-• You can even get empty disposable tea bags and pack your own tea bags!
+• Optional: get empty disposable tea bags and pack tea bags for friends.

 Barley tea from toasted whole kernels (shopbought/ home toasted)